Jhy9/Simple-substitution-cipher-solver/Documentation/Weekly-reports/Week-4.md

 1. Fix the program to a working state and add relevant commenting to code
 2. Add unit tests to relevant classes and methods
-3. Begin testing the problem solving ability and adjust program if needed
+3. Begin testing the algorithm's problem solving ability and adjust it if needed
-4. Complete design documentation on implementatiton
+4. Complete design documentation on implementation

 ### Time used: around 13 hours